athul-krishna-kr/virtual_mk/README.md

 A utility to pass touchpad and keyboard as uinput evdev to guest VMs.

 Passing touchpad evdev to Windows guests does not work.
 So this utility uses libinput provided touchpad events, convert them to mouse evdev events, i.e, BTN_LEFT, BTN_RIGHT, REL_X, REL_Y etc. events.
-Keyboard events are also used to grab/ungrab both touchpad and keyboard, to ensure that uinput subsystem does not events to linux client.
+Keyboard events are also used to grab/ungrab both touchpad and keyboard, to ensure that uinput subsystem does not send events to linux host.

 This is mainly because converting touchpad scroll events to mouse scroll/high_res scroll does not yield desirable results.
 In ungrabbed mode, uinput is essentially disabled.